- Ploidy is the number of sets of homologous chromosomes in an organism.

 The most important part to understand here is that the fertilization of a flower results in the creation of both an embryo and an endosperm and that the endosperm has 50% more chromosomes than the embryo.
 Both the embryo and the endosperm must be viable in order for the seed to finish its development.
 The successful formation of the endosperm is one of the main limiting factors in potato crosses.

 The main domesticated potato is Solanum tuberosum, which comes in both diploid and tetraploid forms (more on that below).
-There are some lesser domesticated potatoes that most people outside of South America have never encountered, including S. juzepczukii, S. curtilobum, and S. acaule.
-(S. acaule is really better thought of as a wild potato, but there has been some domestication.)
-In some places, particularly in South America, these domesticated potatoes frequently escape cultivation.
+There are also some lesser domesticated potatoes that most people outside of South America have never encountered, including S. juzepczukii, S. curtilobum, and S. ajanhuiri.
+In some places, particularly in South America, domesticated potatoes frequently escape cultivation.
 We generally describe those as feral potatoes.
 Wild potatoes, on the other hand, are truly wild and generally grow without any human intervention.
-There are somewhere between 150 and 200 recognized species of wild potatoes, ranging from the southwest United States all the way down to the bottom of South America, with the greatest density in the Andes.
+There are about 100 recognized species of wild potatoes, ranging from the southwest United States all the way down to the bottom of South America, with the greatest density in the Andes.
 Wild potatoes are a valuable source of genes for breeding work with the domesticated potato and one of the benefits of understanding more about potato ploidy is learning how to make crosses between domesticated and wild species.

 Common Levels of Ploidy in Potatoes